-"Shepherd, Gate, or Thief?" - John 10:1-10 - May 15, 2011
+"Protecting The Sheep" - John 10:1-10 - May 11, 2014

-If anyone tells you that scripture is simple, and we just need to "read and believe", then you would be well advised to "run, Poombah, run!"
-Unlike those who adopt a fanatical ultraliteralist position most people of serious faith agree that there are many pieces of our scriptures that are confusing at best.
-And of all those pieces, today's reading from John's gospel is close to the top of the list.
-To be sure, at a simple and superficial glance it seems simple enough and with a message that can trip off the tongue.
+To be honest, for my first Sunday back after the heart surgery I was kind of hoping the Lectionary would offer a simple, non-challenging text.
+Naturally, that is not the case.
+Today's reading from John's gospel is close to the top of the list of scriptural passages that need a great deal of careful scrutiny.
+Oh yes, at a quick and simple and superficial glance this text seems to be simple enough and carry a message that can trip off the tongue.
 But the minute you begin to read it carefully and really pay attention to the details the passage becomes more and more confusing.
 Not to despair, however, because with a bit of digging we can not only begin to make some sense of it but also hear a message that is consistent with the message of God's grace that we hear throughout the whole of the Bible.